You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 Can brisket stall more than one time?

 Yes, a brisket stall may happen multiple times, sometimes because of a bad thermometer reading or perhaps due to increasing moisture again after a stall by putting stock in.
-Let’s find out what to do when it stalls at various multiple points.

 How do you speed up a brisket stall?

-You can either wrap it up or increase the smoker temperature or even finish the brisket in the oven to speed up the brisket stall.
+You can either wrap it up increase the smoker temperature or even finish the brisket in the oven to speed up the brisket stall.